amorris28/microbial_gwas/README.md

-# Royal Society Paper
+# Linking microbial communities to ecosystem functions: what we can learn from genotype-phenotype mapping in organisms
 This is the project directory for the Royal Society paper.
+All intermediate data files (in `output/`) and all figures (in `figures\`) have been created so the final script `7_analysis.R` can be run immediately to recreate figures and results.
+Otherwise, run scripts in order of numberingt to recreate the output.

-How to cite this manuscript:
+## How to cite this manuscript:

 Morris AH, Meyer KM, Bohannan BJM (2019) Linking microbial communities to ecosystem functions: what we can learn from genotype-phenotype mapping in organisms

-Data are from:
+## Data are from:

 Meyer KM, Hopple AM, Klein A, Morris AH, Bridgham
 SD, Bohannan BJM (2019) Community structure – ecosystem function